Answers to Your FAQs About Reiki

 How many Reiki sessions should I have?

 That depends on your individual situation and needs.
 Every person is different.
 It’s likely for you to feel some improvement after just one session, but you may benefit even more when you have multiple sessions (I know that I do).
-Many practitioners have found that three or four sessions close together work well for first timers or people who are hoping to address a difficult issue.
+For first-timers, I usually suggest three sessions about a week apart to start (that’s why I offer a special three-session package).
 If you’re complementing medical treatment for physical or mental health with Reiki, then it makes sense for you to have Reiki sessions periodically throughout your treatment.

 Is Reiki a form of massage?